TheMindset/movies-news/README.md

 ## About

-If you are currious about what movies are currently out in theaters or lovers of the 7th arts.
+If you are curious about what movies are currently out in theaters or lovers of the 7th arts.
 The _Movie News_ application are made for you.

 _Movies News_ uses the [MOVIE DB API](https://www.themoviedb.org/) to provide the user a database of popular films currently in theaters or coming soon.
 Designed to practice the usage of Redux store.
 The application's components and Redux elements (actions & reducers) are fully tested using the Jest testing suite.